hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 * @duskhorn:matrix.org Do you know how to run `gdk-pixbuf-query-loaders --update-cache` for 32bit gdk-pixbuf ?

 [12:25:35](#jV6ZRjUtWH_NPmcn-AEsMaza3JXbNn2ioWyorpizd_8) <qtxie>:
-I don't know. Ì†ΩÌ∏Ö This is the first time I use Void Linux.
+I don't know. üòÖ This is the first time I use Void Linux.

 [12:25:35](#ZuxLlpxqKjJ_uq3iPA9bpqnL3yXuc91qETSOTeV04Co) <qtxie>:
 * @duskhorn:matrix.org Do you know how to run `gdk-pixbuf-query-loaders --update-cache` for 32bit gdk-pixbuf ?